Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: The Hayden-Preskill recovery protocol

 There are two variants of the HPR protocol: a probabilistic variant, which teleports successfully only with some finite probability, and a deterministic variant, which uses an analog of Grover's search algorithm and succeeds with unit probability, but involves a more complex decoding operation.
 Both protocols take the general form,

 shown for teleportation of a quantum state $\ket{\psi}$ (the generalization to EPR teleportation is straightforward).
 We now outline the interpretation of each aspect of the above protocol in the context of the Hayden-Preskill thought experiment.
 For consistency with past literature, we have used \emph{different} subsystem labels than introduced in the main text---most notably, subsystem D now denotes the coupled qubits, and subsystem C denotes its complement.
 Subsystem B represents an eternal black hole that is maximally entangled with its past Hawking radiation subsystem B', as represented by a dimension $d_B = d_B'$ EPR pair between the two subsystems.
 Subsystem A contains the initial state $\ket{\psi}$ of an observer Alice's diary.
 Upon falling into the black hole, the diary's information is scrambled by the unitary time-evolution $U$ acting on the left subsystem $l \equiv$ AB $=$ CD.
-Far from destroying the information of Alice's diary, scrambling by $U$ in fact allows an outside observer Bob to decode the diary if he has access \emph{any} few qubits of new Hawking radiation D, along with the past Hawking radiation B' and an ancillary EPR pair between A' and R', where $d_A' = d_A$.
+Far from destroying the information of Alice's diary, scrambling by $U$ in fact allows an outside observer Bob to decode the diary if he has access to \emph{any} few qubits of new Hawking radiation D, along with the past Hawking radiation B' and an ancillary EPR pair between A' and R', where $d_A' = d_A$.
 This decoding relies on OTOCs between subsystem A and D being minimal, a general feature of thermalizing time-evolution after the scrambling time.
-The decoding begins by applying the conjugate time-evolution $U^*$ to the right system $r \equiv $ A'B' $=$ C'D', followed by coupling the black hole and its past radiation with $W = e^{i \pi P_{\epr,D}}$, and finally by time-evolving the right side under $U^T$ and a single-qubit $Y$ gate.
+We describe each of the decoding protocols of Ref.~\cite{yoshida2017efficient} in detail below.